The Deal With Diets

 High-protein diets.
 Low-fat diets.
 Vegetarian diets.
 No-carb diets.
 With all the focus on dieting, how do you figure out what's healthy and what isn't?

 People diet for many reasons.
-Some are at an unhealthy weight and need to pay closer attention to their eating and exercise habits.
+Some are at an unhealthy weight and want to pay closer attention to their eating and exercise habits.
 Some play sports and want to be in top physical condition.
 Others may think they would look and feel better if they lost a few pounds.

 Can Diets Be Unhealthy?

-So How Can I Lose Weight Safely?
+How Can I Lose Weight Safely?

-Teens need to be careful about dieting.
-Extreme dieting can cause problems if you don't get the right kinds and amounts of nutrients.
-But eating healthy meals and snacks and exercising can help you lose weight and support normal growth.
+Eating healthy meals and snacks and exercising can help you lose weight and support normal growth.
 Regular exercise can help teens feel healthier and better about themselves.

 If you are ready to make changes, here are some tried-and-true tips: